ShumailaAhmed/AI-Workshop/README.md

 # in sgd we pass two arguments, one the model parameters we want to optimize and the learning rate
 ```
-Next we train the model
+Next, we train the model

 ```
 #epochs are the no of single pass through entire data set